Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time

-For example, environment monitoring surveys the same area across time.
-This generates several datasets with approximately aligned images across surveys.
-One could provide annotations for a small part of the dataset to train the network and then generalize it to the future.
-However, the image distribution may change across time which prevent a good generalization.
-In \cite{richard2018}, a DCNN is used to segment land categories on aerial images over a period from 1955 to 2015.
+One application example is environmental monitoring across time \cite{richard2018}: a DCNN is used to segment land categories on aerial images over a period from 1955 to 2015.
 The 2015 dataset is made of RGB digital images whereas the 1955 data is made of black and white analog images that have been digitized.
-A network trained on the 2015 data can not generalize on the 1955 because the images do not have the same color domain nor the same resolution or grain.
-Also, even though the surveys cover the same area, the images are not perfectly aligned due to small changes in land use, which prevent the use of 2015 annotations to train a network on the 1955 data.
-What stays approximately invariant for one image across surveys is the high-level semantic content.
-DCNN have the property to autonomously build high-level data representation in the feature maps during supervised training.
-Our method proposes to train a network $H_1$ only on one of the dataset $D_1$ with pixel-wise supervision.
-Then a second network $H_2$ is trained to generate deep representations for another dataset $D_2$ so as to match the deep representation of $H_1$ on $D_1$.
+A network trained on the 2015 data can not generalize on the 1955 one because the images do not have the same color domain nor the same resolution or grain.
+And even though the surveys cover the same area, the images are not perfectly aligned due to small changes in land use, which prevent the use of 2015 annotations to train a network on the 1955 data.
+What stays coarsely invariant for one image across surveys is the high-level semantic content.

-We apply this method to synthetic transformations on the PASCAL VOC 12.
-We use synthetic data to gather ideal baselines that require to have pixel-wise annotations on all datasets.
-We show that our transfer learning method reach the same performance as classic transfer learning and classic training.
+We emulate equivalent transformations on the PASCAL VOC 12 dataset~\cite{everingham2015pascal}.
+Synthetic data is necessary to gather ideal baselines since they require pixel-wise annotated images over several input distribution (Section 3.2).
+To the best of our knowledge, there is no such dataset publicly available.
+Experiments show that our transfer method reaches the same performance as standard transfer learning and classic training.
+Our contribution is twofold: i) we extend the initial work of \cite{bengio2012deep} to semantic segmentation on a wider database, ii) we provide visual insight on the CNN adaptation behavior.
 The next section describes the state-of-the-art in transfer learning for DCNN.
-Section 3 and 4 presents our method and results.
+Section 3 and 4 present our method and results.